upstream-se/guidebook-draft/docs/motivation/index.md

 # Motivation

-> This page explains the problem space and rationale for a distinct upstream discipline.
+> This page introduces the problem space and rationale that motivate the need for a distinct upstream discipline.

-This part explains **why Upstream Software Engineering is needed**.
+Software systems do not emerge in isolation.
+They are conceived, justified, governed, financed, constrained, and evolved within complex organizational and societal contexts.

-It introduces the problem space in which software systems are conceived, governed, and evolved, and outlines the recurring difficulties that motivate the formulation of a dedicated upstream discipline.
+Across industries and domains, recurring patterns of difficulty arise before implementation begins and persist throughout evolution.
+These patterns concern decisions about direction, scope, responsibility, coordination, knowledge, and change.
+They are not merely technical problems; they are structural features of how software-intensive organizations operate.

-The Motivation part is **pre-normative**.
+The Motivation part examines this problem space.
+It clarifies why these difficulties are systemic rather than incidental and explains why addressing them requires an explicit upstream perspective.

-It prepares the reader for the normative definitions introduced later in the guidebook, without defining norms itself.
+This part is pre-normative.
+It prepares the ground for the normative definitions introduced later in the guidebook without defining norms itself.

 ## Purpose of the motivation part